The coronavirus outbreak has been labelled a pandemic by the World Health Organization (WHO).

 It is a term that the organisation had refrained from using before now.

 WHO chief Dr Tedros Adhanom Ghebreyesus said it was now using the term because of deep concern over "alarming levels of inaction" over the virus.

 What is a pandemic?

-A recent example was the 2009 swine flu pandemic, which experts think killed hundreds of thousands of people.
+The last time a pandemic occurred was in 2009 with swine flu, which experts think killed hundreds of thousands of people.

 Coronavirus appears to tick all of those boxes.

 With no vaccine or treatment that can prevent it yet, containing its spread is vital.